The Insiders' Guide to the Alexander Technique

 Hodgson, Percival.
 1958.
 Motion Study and Violin Bowing.
 Urbana: American String Teachers Association.

 Beginning from the Beginning: The Growth of Understanding and Skill.
-A Conversation with Joan and Alexander Murray.
+A Conversation about the Dart Procedures with Joan and Alexander Murray.

 More information on Raymond Dart and the Alexander Technique